liferay/liferay-docs/userGuide/en/chapters/03-web-content-management.markdown

 ##### Enabling the staging environment

 Staging configuration can be found in the Site Settings UI.
 The Staging tab allows us to make changes in a staging environment and preview our work before publishing it to the live site.
-Let's create a staging environment for Nose-ster's homepage.
+Let's create a staging environment for Nose-ster's home page.

-First, let's add a new page.
+First, you'll add a new page.
 Click *Add &rarr; Page* from the toolbar in the default site and name the new page *News and Events*.
 Next, click the *View Pages* button and add the Alerts and Announcements portlets to it.

 Now we're ready to activate the staging feature for this site.
 Go to the control panel then to *Site Settings* and select *Staging* from under the *Advanced* heading.